chicio/ID3TagEditor/README.md

 ### Installation

-There are four ways to install ID3TagEditor in your project: manual installation, as a stand-alone framework or using cocoapods.
+There are four ways to install ID3TagEditor in your project:

+- manual installation
+- framework
+- cocoapods
+- Swift Package Manager (support for linux platform)

 **Manual installation**